Facts and figures

 |Practice support staff

-- In FY 2012, PwC firms provided services for 422 of the companies in the Fortune Global 500 and 439 of the companies in the FT Global 500
+- In FY13, PwC firms provided services to 421 companies in the Fortune Global 500 and 452 in the FT Global 500

-- For the 11th year in a row, PwC Brazil was named The Most Admired Audit Company by Carta Capital/ TNS InterScience
+- PwC Brazil has been named The Most Admired Audit Company by Carta Capital/ TNS InterScience for over 10 years

-- PwC China was ranked #1 in the Chinese Institute of Certified Public Accountants (CICPA) Top China Accounting Firms 2011 for the ninth consecutive year
+- PwC China was ranked #1 in the Chinese Institute of Certified Public Accountants (CICPA) Top China Accounting Firms 2013 for the 11th consecutive year

 PwC has been created by the merger of two firms—Price Waterhouse and Coopers & Lybrand—each with historical roots going back some 150 years.
 Set out below are some key milestones in the history of both firms.